Education Curric, Tchg, & Lrng (EDUB)

 PR/CR: A minimum grade of C is required unless otherwise indicated.

-A course that will focus on theory and practices as well as strategies in teaching Heritage, Aboriginal, or International Languages.
-Students will address issues and challenges faced in literacy and spend time focusing on inclusion in the classroom.
-May not be held with EDUB 2350.
+A course that will focus on theory and practices as well as strategies in teaching French as a Secondary Language.
+Students will address issues and challenges faced in FSL literacy and spend time focusing on inclusion in the FSL classroom and benefits of allophone students in the FSL classroom.

 PR/CR: A minimum grade of C is required unless otherwise indicated.